 6. Miss Bala (2019)

 ‘Miss Bala’ tells the story of Gloria Fuentes (Gina Rodriguez), a make-up artist who wishes to enter the Miss Baja California beauty pageant with her best friend Suzu Ramos (Cristina Rodlo).
 Things go off the rails as Suzu gets kidnapped, and Gloria leaves no stone unturned to get her back.
 Her efforts lead to her getting involved with law enforcement agencies as well as drug cartels, as director Catherine Hardwicke uses the film as a testament to a woman’s resilience and determination to save her loved one.
-While the bond between a mother and child is replaced with that between two best friends, ‘Miss Bala’ does not fail to deliver on the thrills and action scenes that define ‘Exterritorial.’
+While the bond between a mother and child is replaced with that between two best friends, ‘Miss Bala’ delivers on the woman’s fight to be reunited with her loved one that defines ‘Exterritorial.’

 5. Run (2020)

 ‘Run’ opens with Diane Sherman (Sarah Paulson) giving birth to a premature baby, who fights for their life in an incubator in the hospital.
-Years later, the film follows Diane living with her teenage daughter Chloe (Kiera Allen), who suffers from multiple health conditions such as arrhythmia, hemochromatosis, asthma, and diabetes, while being paralysed from her waist down.
+Years later, the film follows Diane living with her teenage daughter Chloe (Kiera Allen), who suffers from multiple health conditions such as arrhythmia, hemochromatosis, asthma, and diabetes, while living with paralysis from the waist down.
 Diane seemingly dotes on her daughter and supports her plan of going off to college.
-However, Chloe soon realizes that her health conditions are a result of Diane’s medications, and that the latter is obsessed with keeping her to herself.
+However, Chloe soon suspects her mother’s intentions and begins an investigation.
 While the psychological horror thriller by Aneesh Chaganty deals with a mother’s love as in ‘Exterritorial,’ it flips over the concept to explore the darker side of love when it turns to obsession.

 4. Peppermint (2018)

-‘Peppermint’ follows Riley North, played by Jennifer Garner, a woman who witnesses her husband and daughter get gunned down by henchmen working for a powerful drug lord in front of her eyes.
+‘Peppermint’ follows Riley North (Jennifer Garner), a woman who witnesses her husband and daughter get gunned down by henchmen working for a powerful drug lord in front of her eyes.
 When Riley fails to get justice from the system as a result of corruption within the police and the judiciary, she decides to take matters into her own hands and goes on a gory rampage seeking vengeance.
-Directed by Pierre Morel, ‘Peppermint’ follows the theme of ‘Exterritorial’ where a mother faces all odds to take down those who have hurt her family.
+Directed by Pierre Morel, ‘Peppermint’ is the movie for you if you want to watch a mother who faces all odds to take down those who have hurt her family.

 3. Kidnap (2017)